 “I recall at one of our events I was driving a group of boys out to a movie and in our conversation, I asked why they were involved in the program.
 One of the boys shared he was involved because he didn’t want to end up in jail like his dad,” Ryan says.
 “At that moment, the mission and magnitude of the program’s impact hit me like a ton of bricks.
 I was hooked.”

 Ryan witnessed something else.
-In his time at CFUM he met Austin when he was a student in our programming.
+In his time at CFUM, he met Austin who was a student in our programming.
 Ryan calls him a success story because Austin is now a first-generation student at Iowa State and will graduate with his degree next fall.
-What’s more, Austin has returned to CFUM to serve as a mentor to our middle and high school students.
+What’s more, Austin has returned to CFUM to serve as a mentor to our middle- and high-school students.

 Make no mistake, good things are happening here at CFUM and as I’ve heard Ryan say, ‘Each day is an opportunity to re-shape our future.’

-Your donations of time, resources and money are not unnoticed and “I’ve learned that solutions to problems exist, not in broad ideologies, but in looking one another in the eyes and figuring out ways to make each other stronger.
+Your donations of time, resources and money are not unnoticed.
+I think Ryan said it best when he said, “I’ve learned that solutions to problems exist, not in broad ideologies, but in looking one another in the eyes and figuring out ways to make each other stronger.
 My CFUM experience reminds me that we can join hands and work together to provide a better future for generations to come.”